polkadot-fellows/Evaluations/README.md

 All members (Ranks I-VI) must serve a minimum period of service of 12 months at their current rank before seeking promotion to a higher rank.
 There is no minimum period of service for Candidates seeking to become members.

-Members seeking retentions or promotions for Rank III-VI will need to reflect on their voting record in relation to the thresholds for voting "activity" and voting "agreement" described in section 4.5.4 of the Manifesto.
+Members seeking retentions or promotions for Rank III-VI will need to reflect on their voting record in relation to the thresholds for voting "activity" and voting "agreement" described in the Manifesto.

 Members seeking promotions for Rank III-VI are required to attend an **in-person interview** before their request can be moved to on-chain voting.